Jake Burger Player Props: White Sox vs. Phillies

-The Chicago White Sox and Jake Burger, who went 1-for-3 with a home run and an RBI last time out, battle Zack Wheeler and the Philadelphia Phillies at Guaranteed Rate Field, Tuesday at 4:10 PM ET.
+After going 1-for-2 with a home run and three RBI in his last game, Jake Burger and the Chicago White Sox take on the Philadelphia Phillies (who will hand the ball to Taijuan Walker) at 2:10 PM ET on Wednesday.

-He hit a home run while going 1-for-3 in his last game against the Orioles.
+He racked up three RBI (going 1-for-2 with a home run and a walk) in his previous game against the Phillies.

 Jake Burger Game Info & Props vs. the Phillies